andrejlukic/dicegame-solver/Readme.md

 ## Method

 Several iterations of the algorithm were implemented and the final approach is a value iteration approach that calculates an optimal policy for the agent.
+It works for normal, fair dice as well as modified ones with an arbitrary number of sides.

-If three fair and normal dice are considered then each has six sides numbered from 1 to 6.
+In the basic example three fair dice are used (each with six sides).
 Each roll ends in one of the 56 possible game states.
 Since the dice is unbiased all states are equally probable.
 For clarity all 56 of them are listed here (D1, D2 and D3 are the three dices being rolled):

 | D1 | D2 | D3 | D1 | D2 | D3 | D1 | D2 | D3 | D1 | D2 | D3 | D1 | D2 | D3 | D1 | D2 | D3 |
 |----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|